Top 8 Affordable Open-Air Onsen Ryokans Near Osaka Prefecture

 Open-air onsen ryokans in Hyogo Prefecture

-5. 5.
-Onishiya Suishoen at Kinosaki Onsen (from USD 121)
+5. Onishiya Suishoen at Kinosaki Onsen (from USD 117)

 Reputable as one of the best onsen destinations in the Kansai region, Kinosaki Onsen is a charming hot spring town built along a willow-lined river in northern Hyogo Prefecture.
 A 2.5-hour Limited Express Hamakaze or Limited Express Kounotori train ride from Osaka or Shin-Osaka Station will bring you to this wonderful onsen resort which has been enjoyed since the 8th century.
-Onishiya Suisyouen is a contemporary Japanese-style inn that you can enjoy a comfortable stay by the Maruyama River in this pleasant town.
-Its hot spring water is rich in sodium and calcium chloride, said to relieve muscular pain, bruise, chronic digestive disorder and piles.
+Onishiya Suisyouen is a contemporary Japanese-style inn where you can enjoy a comfortable stay by the Maruyama River in this pleasant town.
+Its hot spring water is rich in sodium and calcium chloride, said to relieve muscular pain, bruise, chronic digestive disorders, and piles.

 Onishiya Suishoen